 As the process of the UK's departure from the European Union unfolds, the Royal College of Music will continue to provide updates for current and prospective EU students and those studying on the Erasmus scheme.
-We are pleased to confirm that EU students applying for entry in 2017 and 2018 will be eligible for home fee status and to apply for UK student loans and grants.
+We are pleased to confirm that EU students applying for entry in 2018 will be eligible for home fee status and to apply for UK student loans and grants.

 Latest news for EU students